Wither362/Wither362/README.md

 - I can format or simplify files if you let me know what do I have to format or simplify.
 - If you want to contact me you can email me or with discord.
 My username of discord is **Wither#9781**.
 - Also I have a youtube channel called [WiThErplays362](https://www.youtube.com/channel/UCsVr-qBLxT0uSWH037BmlHw) (take in mind that is in spanish/english)
+- I don't like copying people, so when I do it, I credit them.
+If it's not like this, it means I did it by myself.
 - All the responses you do to me can be in **english** or in **spanish**
 - All the questions I do are in spanish or in english, but I usually like writing in english
 - Im also at [Pixilart](https://www.pixilart.com/wither362), where I'm called as ***Mzkozoz***